bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

             "This describes the nature of the file.", ),
         "Sources": "OPTIONAL",
-        "RawSources": "OPTIONAL",
+        "RawSources": "DEPRECATED",
    }
 ) }}

 ### Examples

 Preprocessed `bold` NIfTI file in the original coordinate space of the original run.
-The location of the file in the original datasets is encoded in the `RawSources` metadata, and `desc-<label>` is used to prevent clashing with the original file name.
+The location of the file in the original datasets is encoded in the `Sources` metadata, and `desc-<label>` is used to prevent clashing with the original file name.

 {{ MACROS___make_filetree_example(
    {